-If you’re just starting home school, if you want to start with grammar but don’t know what to do, Home School Helps won’t leave you hanging.
+If you’re just starting home school, if you want to start with grammar but don’t know what to do, Home School Helps won’t leave you hanging through the summer months.

-New blogs in the series will resume with the comma (4 planned blogs), starting in September.
+New blogs in the Monster Monday series will resume in October with the suitably-for-Halloween monstrous comma.
 We will follow that with the Short-cutters (including the apostrophe) and finishing with Special Marks.

-When it’s easy to find exercises but not so easy to find explanations, the HSHelps area of Writers Ink is here to help.
+When it’s easy to find exercises but not so easy to find explanations for all situations, the HSHelps area of Writers Ink is here to help.